-National symbols of India depict the country’s image and have been chosen very carefully.
-The national animal, tiger symbolises power; the national flower, lotus symbolises purity; the national tree, banyan symbolises immortality, the national bird, the peacock symbolises elegance and the national fruit, mango symbolises the tropical climate of India.
+National symbols of India defines the country’s character and have carefully picked.
+The national animal, Tiger symbolises power; the national flower, Lotus symbolises purity; the national tree, Banyan symbolises immortality, the national bird, the Peacock symbolises elegance and the national fruit, Mango symbolises the tropical climate of India.

 Similarly, our national song and national anthem were a source of inspiration during the freedom struggle.
 The national emblem of India depicts four lions standing back to back, symbolising power, courage, pride and confidence.
 The game of hockey was at its peak when it was adopted as the national game of India.

 Here is some more information about the national symbols of India:

 The Peacock is the national bird of India, commonly known as the Indian peafowl was declared the national bird of India in 1963 because it was entirely a part of Indian custom and culture.
 A peacock is a symbol of grace and beauty.
 Another reason why the peacock was chosen as the national bird was because of its presence across the country, so much so that even common citizens are familiar with the bird.
 Moreover, no other country had the peacock as its national bird either.
 The peacock fulfilled all this criteria and hence became the national bird of India.

 The answer is Tiger, Tiger is the national animal of India also known as the Lord of the Jungle and displays India’s wildlife wealth.
 The scientific name of Tiger is Panthera Tigris.
 Also, strength, agility and power are the basic aspects of the tiger.
 The Bengal Tiger was declared as the national animal of India in April 1973, with the initiation of Project Tiger, to protect the tigers in India.
 Prior to this until 1972, the lion was the national animal of India.